salihkilicli/Regression-Analysis-with-R/README.md

 # Regression-Analysis-with-R

-My homework solutions (in R) of the Ph.D. level statistics course (STAT 608) in Texas A&M University.
+My homework solutions (in R) of the Ph.D. level statistics course (STAT 608) at Texas A&M University.

 Reference Book : A Modern Approach to Regression with R by Simon J. Sheather